-8.1.2 Random Guidelines for Umpires:
+Random Guidelines for Umpires:

 - Call in your own area.
 See in all areas. - Support your partners. - Strong verbal calls are one of the best and easiest forms of game control. - Do not retreat from a call.
-That is a negative movement and does not show commitment to the call. - A holding position is oval. - A holding position is never a calling position. - Hold routine signals an appropriate amount of time not to short or too long but long enough to show conviction of the call.
+That is a negative movement and does not show commitment to the call. - A holding position is oval. - A holding position is never a calling position. - Hold routine signals an appropriate amount of time not to short or too long but long enough to show conviction of the call. - All umpires need to hold their positions at the conclusion of a play until the pitcher has the ball in the circle and all runners have stopped on a base. - If you finish an inning with a controversial call and feel you will be a target for remarks by standing in your normal position, move somewhere else.

-- All umpires need to hold their positions at the conclusion of a play until the pitcher has the ball in the circle and all runners have stopped on a base. - If you finish an inning with a controversial call and feel you will be a target for remarks by standing in your normal position, move somewhere else. - Do not move your feet when making a call.
+- Do not move your feet when making a call.
 Keep your feet in a wide stance.
 This is stronger and you are prepared to move efficiently to your next play. - If there is no play no call is needed.
 Obvious uncaught fly balls do not need a "No Catch" signal. - On tag-up plays, line up to see the tag and then move to a primary position. - Do not call, "Time" unless needed.
-The pitcher must have the ball in the circle and all runners must be stopped on a base before, "Time" is called. - No need to clean bases unless they cannot be seen.
-Do not break the flow of the game. - Do not touch a ball, a player, or a coach. - Do not invite conversations. - Do not carry messages from a coach or player to your partner.
+The pitcher must have the ball in the circle and all runners must be stopped on a base before, "Time" is called. - Sweep judiciously.
+Do not break the flow of an at-bat to remove a speck of dust from the plate.
+If you can clearly see the base, it does not need to be swept. - Do not touch a ball, a player, or a coach. - Do not invite conversations. - Do not carry messages from a coach or player to your partner. - Do inform the new relief pitcher of the game situation if they come into the game in the middle of an inning (e.g. how many outs, where the runners are, count on the batter).